JackM15/django-docker-base-template/README.md

 ### Local development using make commands

-1. Clone the repository to your computer and go to the `django-docker-template` directory:
+1. Clone the repository to your computer and go to the directory:
 ```console
 git clone https://github.com/JackM15/django-docker-base-template.git [your project name]
 cd [your project name]